 Valuable Lessons to Learn from Magento Implementation Failures

 You know what they say – wise people learn from the mistakes of others.
 As Magento consultants, we often deal with the aftermath of troublesome Magento implementation.
-Some of our customers have been through painful cooperation with development and support vendors, and now we offer their experience summarized and analyzed.
+Some of our clients have been through painful cooperation with development and support vendors, and now we offer their experience summarized and analyzed.

 A story about missing a consulting approach